ChemousseAI/ChemousseAI/README.md

 Alongside my research activities, I have gained **2 years of teaching experience**.

 I worked as a temporary university teacher, teaching **Algorithms and Data Structures practical sessions in C** for first-year Computer Science students.

-I have also contributed to teaching Computer Science within the **Natural Sciences curriculum** at the secondary-school level.

 My academic experience combines: